Home

 Are Bichon Frises easy to train?

-Bichon Frises are generally simple to train because of their intelligence and desire to please, But occasionally, they can be stubborn, so it's important to be consistent and use positive reinforcement methods.
+Bichon Frises are generally simple to train.
+But, occasionally they can be stubborn, so it's important to be consistent and use positive reinforcement methods.